paris-saclay-cds/ramp-workflow/doc/workflow.rst

 *****************

-Once you have the above files, it is quite easy to prepare the additional files required for a full RAMP 'starting kit'.
+Once you have the above files, it is quite easy to prepare the additional files required for a full RAMP 'starting-kit'.
 These files are not required for RAMP workflow to function locally but are useful for participants and are required to launch a RAMP challenge on `RAMP Studio`_.

-* starting kit notebook - this is a jupyter notebook that introduces the predictive problem, provides some background information, exploratory data analysis and data visualisation, explains the workflow and provides a simple example solution.
+* starting-kit notebook - this is a jupyter notebook that introduces the predictive problem, provides some background information, exploratory data analysis and data visualisation, explains the workflow and provides a simple example solution.
 This example solution should generally be the same